Malawi national netball team: History

 Malawi have played in six World Netball Championships, famously finishing fifth in 2007.

 In 2012 they competed in the Fast5 tournament in Auckland, where they have had several historic results including wins over Australia and England, and finished in 5th place, just narrowly missing out on the finals.
 This followed a draw against Australia in the 2010 Edition.
 Airtel Malawi is a significant financial donor of the Malawi Queens, having sponsored their trip to Auckland for the Fast5 World Series in 2014 to a sum of K6 M. The current Netball Association of Malawi (NAM) president is independent politician Abigail Shariff.
 She was elected to replace Khungekile Matiya in 2021.

 At the 2018 Commonwealth Games, Malawi defeated the second-ranked team in the world, New Zealand, for the first time in history.

 In November 2022, the team were sixth on the World Netball Rankings.
 Malawi competed at the Commonwealth Games, in Birmingham.
 By virtue of its position in the World Netball Rankings, Malawi qualified for the tournament.
 Fixtures were announced in November 2021, then updated with the remaining qualifiers in March 2022.
 Malawi finished fourth in their group at the competition behind hosts England, New Zealand and Uganda.

 In 2022 Abigail Shariff and Minister of Youth and Sports, Richard Chimwendo Banda, persuaded Monica Chakwera, the first lady of Malawi. to become the patron of the national netball team.
 Shariff believed that the first lady would be able to assist with the team's problems.
 The team was suffering from a lack of funding particularly for domestic matches.
 In May 2024 Shariff and the rest of the executive committee of the national netball team resigned.
 The Sports Council were obliged to step in to provide support until a new committee can be appointed.

 In 2023, Malawi took part in the Netball World Cup in Cape Town.
 Malawi finished second in Group B, winning matches against Scotland and Barbados to qualify for the second round.
 In the second round in Group F, Malawi won further matches against Tonga and Fiji and finished third in the group behind England and Australia, thus failing to proceed to the knockout section of the tournament.
 Following placement matches, Malawi finished 7th in the tournament.
 Joyce Mvula was the team's highest goal scorer, and the fourth highest overall in the tournament, with 194 goals.

+The Malawian financial services group, NICO Holdings, sponsored the Malawi national netball team in 2025/26.
+At the end of the first year, in January 2026, they said that they would continue including underwriting international competitions including that years Commonwealth Games in Scotland.